 Start with a temperature between medium and medium-high heat and wait for your griddle to heat up.
 You’ll know it’s ready when you sprinkle a few drops of water and they sizzle right off.
 Then grease your griddle.
 I actually prefer greasing my stainless pan with a combo of butter and coconut oil — swirling to coat the entire surface — but you can use your favorite option.
 Or you might not need much of anything if your surface is nonstick.

-I like to use a ¼-cup measuring cup to pour my pancakes onto the pan, leaving enough space for flipping.
+- To pour my pancakes onto the pan, I like to use a ¼-cup measuring cup, leaving enough space between the pancakes for flipping.
 But here’s the most important part…knowing when to flip!
 Like some wise Jedi master, it’s not you who tells the pancake when to flip.
 Rather, it’s the pancake who tells *you* when to flip.
 And it’ll tell you by forming little bubbles all over its top surface.
 Once you see those bubbles, take a peek at the underside.
 If it’s golden brown, flip that puppy to the other side!

 Ideas for Customizing Banana Pancakes